accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/README.md

-# Web Accessibility Evaluation Framework (RAWeb) for Luxembourg
+# Web Accessibility Assessment Framework (RAWeb) for Luxembourg

 This repository contains the __reference files__ of the [RAWeb](https://accessibilite.public.lu/fr/raweb1/index.html).